-A ne’er-do-well American drifter tries to save a 12-year-old Vietnamese girl sold as a Phnom Penh prostitute in capable social issue pic “Holly."
-The well-acted and technically proficient drama works as a mobilizing tool for its cause, but is iffy for all save specialized playdates and ancillary biz.
+A ne’er-do-well American drifter tries to save a 12-year-old Vietnamese girl sold as a Phnom Penh prostitute in capable social issue pic “Holly.”
+Though treading a firm, clear-eyed line between education and exploitation, the well-acted and technically proficient drama — too chaste to scandalize, too dark for general audiences — works as a mobilizing tool for its cause, but is iffy for all save specialized playdates and ancillary biz.

 A card shark going from scheme to scheme in the Cambodian capital of Phnom Penh, American hustler Patrick (Ron Livingston) is enlisted by cynical, Bangkok-based crime boss Freddie (Chris Penn, in one of his last performances) to move stolen artifacts across the border.
 The job’s barely underway when Patrick’s motorcycle breaks down in the notorious K11 red light village.
 Stuck there overnight, he’s educated on the nature of the place by dissolute attorney Claus (Udo Kier), who summarizes Man’s basic urges by explaining that in the company of the brothel’s women, “I never felt so close to heaven.”

 Patrick’s revulsion turns to idealism when he befriends 12-year-old Holly (newcomer Thuy Nguyen), sold by her Vietnamese family into the sex trade and highly prized for her intact virginity.
 He discovers a clever, stubborn girl beneath the traumatized exterior and becomes determined to save her — though their strictly platonic relationship is misinterpreted by almost everyone they meet.